 2021 ACUNS Student Conference on Northern Studies

-We are pleased to announce that the Robarts Centre for Canadian Studies at York University will be hosting the 2021 ACUNS Student Conference in Northern Studies, online!
+We are pleased to announce that York University will be hosting the 2021 ACUNS Student Conference in Northern Studies, online!
 The theme is ARC: Adaptation, Resilience and Change in the North.

 The Association of Canadian Universities for Northern Studies’ (ACUNS) Student Conference on Northern Studies is a triennial event held in late-October/early-November.
 The conference is largely organized by a committee of students and hosted by one of the Association’s member institutions.
 It provides a unique opportunity for young researchers to meet and exchange ideas with others who share similar academic interests.
 Students have an opportunity to develop professional experience, forge links with government and community stakeholders, and make national and international connections with those who share varied and multidisciplinary research interests (physical sciences, social sciences and humanities and health) in Northern Studies.
 ACUNS will act in an advisory and supportive role for the conference, but it is the responsibility of the host institution to assure its success.